 This move placed USF among the most affordable institutions in the region.
 And it helps make USF’s high-quality, intensely personal, Christ-centered educational experience accessible to more students of diverse socioeconomic backgrounds.

 You should complete the FAFSA as soon as possible after October 1.
-Some of the aid programs have limited funding and are given first to students who make the priority date of January 1.
+Some of the aid programs have limited funding and are given first to students who make the priority date of March 1.

 By submitting your FAFSA and being accepted for admissions, you have applied for institutional aid.
 There are some scholarships that require additional applications.
 You must be attending USF full-time (12-17 credits) as an undergraduate student to receive institutional aid.